AVGP/cloud9hub/README.md

 **Note, as of June, 12th 2013:** Cloud9 right now breaks when you try installing it with node > 0.8.x :(

 1. Install [Cloud9](https://github.com/ajaxorg/cloud9) into some folder, say ``/var/awesomeness/cloud9``.
-2. Then install Cloud9hub into the parent folder above your cloud9 installation, so in my example``/var/awesomeness/cloud9hub`.
+2. Then install Cloud9Hub into the parent folder above your cloud9 installation, so in my example``/var/awesomeness/cloud9hub`.
 3. Copy the config.js.example file in the cloud9hub root folder to config.js and adjust the settings according to your setup.
-4. Start Cloud9 hub with ``node server``.
+4. Start Cloud9Hub with ``node server``.

 ##Running as a daemon
 If you wish to, you can run it as a daemon, so that it stays alive.